David Fenyő: Career and research

 In 1997, Fenyö co-founded the bioinformatics start-up ProteoMetrics, LLC, and served as the President of the company until 2002 during which he developed software systems for automated analysis of large-scale proteomics data.
 Subsequently, he served as the Director of Proteomics at Genomic Solutions, and as Staff Scientist and Product Manager at Amersham Biosciences and GE Healthcare before returning to Rockefeller University in 2005 and joining the faculty of NYU in 2010.

-Fenyö is a member of the Editorial Advisory Boards of Molecular and Cellular Proteomics, Journal of Proteomics, Proteome Science and mSystems.
+Fenyö is a member of the Editorial Advisory Boards of Molecular and Cellular Proteomics and Proteome Science.
 He serves on the scientific advisory boards of The Global Proteome Machine, BC Proteome Network, Proteome Software, Protein Metrics and Denator AB.
 He is also a member of the board of directors for US Human Proteome Organization (USHUPO) and serves as the treasurer.